Terence0816/easy-cloud-hfs/README.md

 * Web interface language switching between Traditional Chinese and English
 * Browser drag-and-drop upload for files and folders when write/upload permission is enabled
 * Multiple files and folders can be uploaded in a single drag-and-drop operation
+* Resolution-aware text scaling for high-DPI and 2K / 4K displays
 * Online video and audio playback
 * Subtitle auto-load support
 * PotPlayer launch support for Windows clients